citp/privacy-policy-historical/h/he/hel/hellou.com.md

-> *The following text is extracted and transformed from the hellou.com privacy policy that was archived on 2015-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612152804id_/http%3A//www.hellou.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hellou.com privacy policy that was archived on 2016-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161120031317id_/http%3A//www.thehookmag.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | helloU
+# Privacy Policy - The Hook

 **Privacy Policy**